 “The very model and capabilities used to make the [consumer] experience omnichannel and seamless is its biggest roadblock,” Gupta writes.
 “We are trying to create connected experiences using a massively fragmented ecosystem spanning data and technology, agencies and media management, and organizational and operating models.”

 Gupta’s observations are consistent with one of the trends we’ve been studying here at Signal ever since our founding – the naturally omnichannel consumer who is in driver’s seat.
 Gupta writes, “With all the disruption within the digital landscape putting the consumer at the center and in full control, the consumer has effortlessly become omnichannel while brands still struggle with being multichannel, at best.”
-Consequently, brands are falling behind in keeping pace with their customers.
+Consequently, brands are falling behind in keeping pace with their customers and losing their loyalty.

 The result of the fragmented marketing technology space is that the systems containing piecemeal customer data are siloed, incapable of adequately integrating and exchanging information.